 D-23 has only 2 ingredients but produces clean negatives with fine grain, excellent tonal separation and good film speed.
 D-23 is a "general purpose" formula.

 D-23 was introduced in the 1940s and has not been offered as a commercial product for decades but D-23 is so easy to make, you can mix it fresh from powder every time!
 Use it once and discard it.

 Try D-23 diluted 1:1.
 It's even cheaper that way and longer developing times give us better control when performing Development By Inspection - or when handling many sheets at once.

 D-23 is a one-bath developer.
 It is not the same as Divided D-23, a 2-bath formula.
 Divided D-23 is also known as DD-23.
 Divided D-23 is a "compensating" formula used to handle scenes of high contrast.

 Are you looking for Divided D-23 ?
 See this article.

 D-23 is not perfect.
 Other developers may offer modest improvements in grain or acutance or film speed - but there are few developers that are as simple and easy to prepare.
 With large format film what matters most is tonality and ease of control.

 In the limited BTZS testing I performed, the effective film speed and contrast curves obtained with D-23 diluted 1:1 were virtually identical to those of other popular developers like D-76 1:1 and Pyrocat HD 1:1:100.

 If we make huge prints, shoot very contrasty subjects, print with UV light or need exaggerated acutance, we may require special-purpose treatment.
 Otherwise, we are free to consider general-purpose formulas and secondary factors like simplicity, cost and toxicity.
 In that case, D-23 is an attractive option.

-You might find it interesting to read this thread on Photrio which discusses the close similarity between D-23 and the classic fine-grain developers Kodak Microdol-X and Ilford Perceptol.
+You might find it interesting to read this thread on Photrio which discusses the remarkable similarity of D-23 to the classic fine-grain developers Kodak Microdol-X and Ilford Perceptol.
 Apparently a dash of salt is the only difference.
 Of course with Chemistry, a dash of this or that can make a big difference: does a dash of salt provide better storage life ? sharpness ? acutance ? tonality ?
 Or does it merely change the formula for the purpose of intellectual property ?